-Although true wireless earbuds have been hogging the limelight as of late, there’s another breed of specialized wireless earphones garnering attention: bone conduction headphones.
-While they sound like something from a Frankenstein spin-off, bone conduction headphones have deep-seated roots in the hearing aid industry.
+Although true wireless earbuds have been hogging the limelight as of late, there’s another breed of specialized wireless earphones garnering attention: bone-conduction headphones.

 The abridged version of bone conduction headphones is that they rest directly on the listener’s cheekbones.
 Unlike traditional headphones and earbuds, the eardrum doesn’t vibrate to pass the information along to the cochlea.
 Instead, the vibrations from the bone conduction bee-lines for the cochlea.

-We at SoundGuys harp on the importance of isolation, but it’s more than repetition for the sake of repetition; it makes an audible difference.
+Bone conduction nay-sayers harp on the importance of isolation, but it’s more than repetition for the sake of repetition; it makes an audible difference.
 Insulating your eardrums from outside clamor benefits clarity because a good seal mitigates auditory masking.
 What’s more, if your eardrum isn’t being used, transmission accuracy is compromised.
-You’ll get the gist of your media playback, but it won’t sound true to form.
+You’ll get the gist of your media playback, but the audio quality is severely degraded.

 If audio quality matters to you at all, avoid bone conduction cans.